lsolbach/CljBase/clj.base/README.md

 ========
 The clj.base library provides functions with no other dependencies than Clojure.

-clj.base contains the following namespaces
+clj.base contains the following namespaces:
 * cli - functions to define and parse command line options
-* file - functions for working with files
-* file-search - functions to build search paths and search files
+* file - functions for working with files, search paths and file search
 * function - functions
 * namespace - functions to help working with namespaces
 * property-replacement - functions for property replacements in the form of ${property}